 Readers please check the above information from Tuoi Tre newspaper before transferring money via QR code.

-- Readers can come to contribute at Tuoi Tre newspaper headquarters: 60A Hoang Van Thu, Ward 9, Phu Nhuan District, Ho Chi Minh City; 12 Pham Ngoc Thach, Vo Thi Sau Ward, District 3, Ho Chi Minh City or Tuoi Tre newspaper representative offices in areas across the country.
+- Readers can come to contribute at Tuoi Tre newspaper headquarters: 60A Hoang Van Thu, Ward 9, Phu Nhuan District, Ho Chi Minh City; 12 Pham Ngoc Thach, Vo Thi Sau Ward, District 3, Ho Chi Minh City or Tuoi Tre newspaper representative offices in regions across the country.

-Reception hours are all weekdays, including evenings.
+Reception hours are 7 days a week, including evenings.

-- Readers abroad, please transfer money to Tuoi Tre newspaper account: USD account: 007.137.0195.845 at Ho Chi Minh City Foreign Trade Bank or EUR account: 007.114.0373.054 at Ho Chi Minh City Foreign Trade Bank. * Swift code: BFTVVNVX007.
+- Readers abroad please transfer money to Tuoi Tre newspaper account: USD account: 007.137.0195.845 at Ho Chi Minh City Foreign Trade Bank or EUR account: 007.114.0373.054 at Ho Chi Minh City Foreign Trade Bank. * Swift code: BFTVVNVX007.
 Content: Support for compatriots affected by storm No. 3.

 Source: https://tuoitre.vn/nhung-cau-chuyen-ve-tinh-nguoi-trong-bao-lu-tren-tuoi-tre-se-di-vao-trang-giao-an-cua-toi-20240913082538219.htm